Tansen: Death

 The year of the death of Tansen, like much of his biography, is unclear.
-According to one version, written by Islamic historians, Tansen died in 1586 in Delhi, and that Akbar and much of his court attended the funeral procession which was completed according to Muslim customs.
-Other versions, written by Hindu historians, as well as in Akbarnama, written by Abul Fazl, give 26 April 1589 as the date of his death and that his funeral observed mostly Hindu customs.
-Tansen remains were buried in the mausoleum complex of his Sufi master Shaikh Muhammad Ghaus in Gwalior.
-Every year in December, an annual festival, the Tansen Samaroh, is held in Gwalior to celebrate Tansen.
+According to one version, written by Islamic historians, Tansen died in 1586 in Delhi, and that Akbar and much of his court attended the funeral procession which was completed according to Muslim customs in Gwalior.
+Other versions, written in Akbarnama, written by Abul Fazl, as well as by Hindu historians give 26 April 1589 as the date of his death and that his funeral observed mostly Hindu customs.
+Scholars states reason to refute the viewpoint of Tansen being converted to Islam due to his belief on Hindu tradition and various composition on Hindu gods.
+However, his composition shows no trace of Islamic influence.
+Tansen's remains were buried in the mausoleum complex of his Sufi master Shaikh Muhammad Ghaus in Gwalior.
+Every year in December, an annual festival, the Tansen Samaroh, is held in Gwalior to celebrate Tansen life and legacy.

 Popular culture

 Several Hindi films have been made on Tansen's life, with mostly anecdotal story lines.
 Some of them are Tansen (1943), a musical hit produced by Ranjit Movietone, starring K. L. Saigal and Khursheed Bano.
 Tansen (1958) and Sangeet Samrat Tansen (1962).
 Tansen is also a central character, though remaining mostly in the backdrop, in the historical musical Baiju Bawra (1952), based on the life of his eponymous contemporary.